CandlePlatforms/devdocs/docs/develop/ethereum-polygon/pos/using-sdk/erc20.md

 ### Deposit

 Note that token needs to be mapped and approved for transfer beforehand.
-Polygon POS client exposes **_deposit_** method to make this call.
+Candle POS client exposes **_deposit_** method to make this call.

 ```jsx
 const execute = async () => {